 “Think about your friends who want to do things with you to help keep you out of your head and nudge you to go to meals.
 Eventually, the future fun with your friends will outweigh the fear of eating.
-Your friends can also provide a good model for more normalized eating patterns.
-Friends give you something to live.
-Also FOMO is real.”
+Your friends can also provide a good model for more normalized eating patterns.”

 Furthermore, the key to internalizing skills is to practice them often throughout the day.
 Repetition and time will help the brain form new neural pathways, and slowly but surely, these habits will replace the old, unhealthful ones.